Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Type Revenue Estimation

-We use the created tags to estimate revenue per abuse type.
-Out of the 2,219 newly tagged addresses, 1,661 have at least one deposit.
-Of those, we remove four addresses with over one billion USD in revenue each, which we believe are internal exchange addresses missed by \wyb.
-We find a blockchain explorer that lists these four addresses as belonging to exchanges~\cite{glasschain}.
-We split the remaining addresses per tagged abuse type and produce a lower-bound DD-DC revenue estimation~\cite{btcestimations} for each of them using \wyb.
-We use the USD conversion rate on the day of each deposit.
+\paragraph{Benign address impact.} \updated{Removing the benign addresses is fundamental for a correct estimation because those addresses may receive large amounts of bitcoins unrelated to cybercrime.
+Failure to exclude them can hugely overestimate cybercrime revenue.
+To evaluate this impact, we first compute the total revenue across all addresses, including the benign ones.
+The \numaddronchain addresses with transactions have collectively received \estBtc BTCs, corresponding to \estUsd.
+Then, we repeat the estimation excluding the 91 benign addresses, which reduces the estimation to \estNoInternalBtc BTC (\estNoInternalUsd).
+Thus, even if benign addresses represent only 0.1\% of reported addresses, their impact on cybercrime revenue estimation is overwhelming.
+Excluding them reduces the estimation by 60\% from \$2.4 trillion to \$950 billion.
+The latter is still likely an overestimation, since additional internal service addresses, unknown to the four tagging sources used, could remain unfiltered.}

-Table~\ref{tab:estimation} presents the revenue estimations.
-Similar to BBB reports, \ttag{investment} brings the most profit and extortions like \ttag{bomb}, \ttag{reputation}, or \ttag{ddos} seem fairly ineffective.
-We identify \$1.9M \ttag{sextortion} revenue, likely due to this abuse type having the largest number of tagged addresses (560).
-This again points to extortions having a low conversion rate, but obtaining revenue through massive spam campaigns.
-Our estimation covers 18 abuse types, three times more than those covered in previous work~\cite{btcestimations,rosenquist2024dark}.
-While we only estimate revenue from 1,657 addresses, these were previously untagged.
-Thus, our estimations uncover \$510M previously unaccounted revenue from cybercriminal activities.
+\paragraph{\BA estimation.} Classifying all 224K \ba descriptions would cost roughly \$5,000, a budget we currently do not have.
+Instead, we classify 5K descriptions using the LLM-based top-to-bottom with gpt-4 classifier, with a cost of \$109.
+Those 5K descriptions are used in 7,322 reports for 3,668 addresses.
+We exclude 33 benign addresses and apply our tagging procedure to the rest, generating tags for 2,518 (69\%) addresses.
+The rest of the addresses are not tagged because their reports are classified as \ttag{notabuse}.
+Table~\ref{tab:estimation} presents the estimation for the 1,960 tagged addresses with at least one deposit.
+Due to the fluctuating BTC conversion rate, abuse types with smaller BTC revenue can have larger USD revenue (e.g., \ttag{eshop} vs \ttag{sextortion}).
+Similar to the estimation from victim-reported lossses, \ttag{investment} brings the most profit, and extortions like \ttag{bomb}, \ttag{reputation}, or \ttag{ddos} are fairly ineffective.
+However, we identify \$2.4M \ttag{sextortion} revenue due to this abuse type having the largest number of tagged addresses (698).
+This again points to extortions having a low conversion rate but obtaining revenue through massive spam campaigns.

+\paragraph{Scam Tracker.} Although Scam Tracker does not have a field to report cryptocurrency addresses, there are 71 reports mentioning 96 Bitcoin addresses in the description text.
+Using these 71 reports, we can compare the victim-reported losses with the estimation from the deposits to the mentioned addresses.
+While victims disclosed losses of \$520K in the 71 reports, the revenue computed from the deposits to the 96 addresses is \$15.1M, 29 times higher.
+The extreme case is one \ttag{unauthwithdrawal} address with \$76K victim-reported losses that has received \$6.6M dollars, i.e., victim-reported losses capture only 1.1\% of the total revenue.
+Table~\ref{tab:bbb-estimation} in the Appendix details the comparison of both estimation approaches.
+Our results show that the victim-reported losses provide a very conservative lower bound of the revenue achieved by the reported cybercriminal operations, with the real revenue being up to 29 times higher.